Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Learning contextualized column embeddings

 \subsection{Multi-column Table Encoder}

-While the method shown in Algorithm~\ref{alg:simclr} learns column representations based on values within a column itself, it cannot take the contextual information of a table into account, which is vitally important to understanding the semantics of a column.
+While the method shown in Algorithm~\ref{alg:simclr} learns column representations based on values within a column itself, it cannot take the contextual information of a table into account.
 For example, the single-column model can understand that a column consisting of values ``1997 1998 \dots'' is a column about years, but depending on the context of other columns present in the same table, the same column can represent ``years in which a species of bird was observed in a specific area'' or ``years of car production'', etc. As illustrated in the example in Figure~\ref{fig:motivation}, such understanding is important for deciding whether two tables are unionable or not.

 To address this problem, \name combines contrastive learning with a \emph{multi-column table encoder} illustrated in Figure~\ref{fig:lm}.
-The model starts with serializing an input table into a string by concatenating cell values from each column and adding a special separator token ``\textsf{<s>}'' to indicate the start of each column.
+The model starts with serializing an input table into a string by concatenating cell values from each column.
+Following the implementation of tokenizers in the HuggingFace library, it also adds a special separator token ``\textsf{<s>}'' to indicate the start of each column.
 Next, we feed the sequence as the input to a pre-trained LM such as RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}.
+Since the special token ``\textsf{<s>}'' at the start a sequence in RoBERTa is pre-trained to capture the sequence representations, we also expect it to capture representations of columns given the table context.

 The pre-trained LM first converts the input sequence into a sequence of token embeddings independent of their context then applies 12 or more Transformer layers~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} on top.
 The self-attention mechanism in the Transformer layers convert the word embeddings into a sequence of \emph{contextualized embeddings}.
 These vector representations depend not only on the tokens themselves (e.g., ``1797'') but also their context (e.g., ``Albany'').
-As such, we can extract the representations of the separator tokens (i.e., ``\textsf{<s>}'') to be the contextualized column embeddings to capture the meaning of each column that takes the table context into account.
+As such, we can extract the representations of the separator tokens (i.e., ``\textsf{<s>}'') to be the contextualized column embeddings.

 To apply contrastive learning using the multi-column model, we adapt the SimCLR algorithm (Algorithm \ref{alg:simclr}) as follows.
 First, we create the batches of columns (Line 3) by uniformly sampling a batch of tables from all data lake tables and form each batch of columns $B$ using all columns from the sampled tables.
 To augment the batch $B$, instead of transforming each column independently, we apply \emph{table-level} augmentation operators such as row sampling and column sampling (Line 5).
 Note that in the multi-column setting, the augmentation operators produce views of tables with pairs of columns that align with each other.
 These pairs form the positive pairs in the contrastive loss as we illustrate in Figure~\ref{fig:column_sampling}.